 Patterson Visits Vietnam

-During Christmas 1968, 27-year-old Linda decided to travel to Vietnam and personally deliver San Mateo Christmas gifts to their Soldiers.
-A medallion was cut with the city seal which read "Adopted Son" on one said, and Soldier's name engraved on the other side.
+During Christmas 1968, 27-year-old Linda Patterson traveled to Vietnam and personally delivered San Mateo Christmas gifts to their soldiers.
+A medallion was cut with the city seal; it read "Adopted Son" on one side, and the soldier's name was engraved on the other.